jzitelli/poolvr/README.md

 ## TODO list:

-- finish the pool table
+- auto-positioning system
+- Leap Motion hand interactions (e.g. point at the ball you want to pocket next)
-  a. ball labels
+- ball labels
-  b. initial positions
-  c. rails
-- sounds
+- improve and add more sounds
-  a. collisions
+  a. collisions (volume and variations based on velocities)
-  b. speech synthesis
 - menu / menus for options / settings:
-  a.
-Leap Motion settings
-  b. keyboard controls
-  c. mouse controls
-  d. gamepad controls
-  e. volume controls
-  f. physics parameters
 - friction, collision response physics parameters
-- hand interactions / auto-positioning
 - improve Leap Motion tracking robustness